Espanola Island Galapagos (Isla Española)

-Espanola island has played a very important role in the natural history of the Galapagos islands.
+Espanola Island has played a very important role in the natural history of the Galapagos islands.
 It is one of the oldest islands, estimated to be between 4 and 4 and 1/2 million years old.
-Espanola was possibly the first island to see plant life, and to recieve animals that drifted on currents from the mainland.
+Espanola was possibly the first island to see plant life, and to receive animals that drifted on currents from the mainland.
 So Espanola island may well have been home to the very first Galapagos arrivals – the ancestors of many species that we find in the archipelago today.

-Over hundreds of thousands of years Espanola became slowly colonised by vegetation, transformed into a suitable home for land animals.
-Today, Espanola island is dying – gradually eroding at the mercy of wind and sea.
-The island’s flat and low-lying appearance evidence of it’s gradual submergence back into the ocean from where it came.
-This is the fate that eventually awaits all islands at Galapagos, while new islands will continue to be created at the hotspot.
+Over hundreds of thousands of years, Espanola Island was slowly colonized by vegetation and transformed into a suitable home for land animals.
+Today, Espanola island is dying – her rock and land gradually eroding at the mercy of wind and sea.
+The island’s flat and low-lying appearance is evidence of its gradual submergence back into the ocean from where it came.
+This is the fate that eventually awaits all islands in the Galapagos, while new islands will continue to be created at the hotspot.

 The English name for Espanola island is Hood, named after Viscount Samuel Hood.
 The Viscount was a decorated British Royal Navy officer in the 1800’s.

-The tortoises were moved to a safe location on Santa Cruz, away from the rats that threatened their existence on Espanola island.
+The tortoises were moved to a safe location in Santa Cruz, away from the invasive rats that threatened their existence on Espanola island.
 Then began an intense breeding program.
-Diego, a 100-year olf male tortoise, is believed to have fathered an impressive 800 baby tortoises in captivity.
-When old enough to fend for themselves those babies were successfully reintroduced to Espanola.
-Today Espanola island is home to healthy population of 1500+ tortoises.
+Diego, a 100-year-old male tortoise, is believed to have fathered an impressive 800 baby tortoises in captivity.
+When old enough to fend for themselves those babies were successfully reintroduced to Espanola Island.
+Today Española Galapagos is home to a healthy population of 1500+ tortoises.
 There was even a happy ending to the story for Diego – he was returned to his native island in 2020, to enjoy a more restful retirement together with generations of his offspring.

-How to visit Española Island?
 Espanola is located in the southeast of the Galapagos archipelago.
-It is possible to book an Espanola island day tour from San Cristobal which is about a 2 hour navigation each way.
-A better idea though is to visit as part of a Galapagos Cruise itinerary.
-This gives you much more time to enjoy your visit, and give Espanola the dedication it deserves.
+It is possible to book an Espanola island day trip from San Cristobal which is about a 2-hour bumpy navigation each way.
+The Espanola tour can easily be included in a multi-day Galapagos Land Tour itinerary.

 Contact us for a FREE TOUR QUOTE, or for more information to plan your Galapagos vacation to visit Española Island.